Dutee Chand: 2014-2015 hyperandrogenism controversy

-2015 testosterone rule change

 Chand appealed to the Court of Arbitration for Sport (CAS).
 The Canadian law firm Davies, Ward, Philips & Vineberg, LLP represented her on a pro bono basis.
 The IAAF policy on hyperandrogenism, or high natural levels of testosterone in women, was suspended following the case of Dutee Chand v.
 Athletics Federation of India (AFI) & The International Association of Athletics Federations (IAAF), in the Court of Arbitration for Sport, decided in July 2015.
 The ruling found that there was a lack of evidence provided that testosterone increased female athletic performance and notified the IAAF that it had two years to provide the evidence.
-This effectively removed the suspension of Chand from competition, clearing her to race again.
+This ruling effectively lifted Chand's suspension, clearing her to compete again.

+The process of determining Chand's eligibility to compete with women caused her significant suffering, including invasive medical examinations and humiliating public scrutiny.
 Santhi Soundarajan, an Indian middle-distance runner, extended her support to Chand, saying that Chand should not be "victimized".
 She said that steps should be taken to ensure Chand's return to the track.
+Commenting in 2018 on the case of the intersex runner Caster Semenya, Chand expressed her pain and struggle of four years, when she was controversially not allowed to compete in any international events due to hyperandrogenism.
+"These four years have been extremely tough for me.
+The negativity, fear of my career ending prematurely, insensitive comments about my body, I have faced them all.
+I am extremely relieved that I can run fearlessly again, knowing that now my battle exists only on the track and not off it."